SUwonglab/PECA/README.md

 CRB_pval.txt is the Chromatin regulators' (CR) binding site matrix, each column represent one CR, each row represent one region, the values are p-values.

+## Run PECA without ENCODE data information
+PECA model uses prior information from ENCODE data.
+One can learn this prior information using their own data without using the ENCODE data if the number of paired samples are greater than 5.

+sh PECA_withoutENCODE.sh ${sampleNameFile} ${genome}

+Example: sh PECA_withoutENCODE.sh /home/user/sampleName.txt hg19
+Here /home/user/sampleName.txt is a txt file that contain sample names (contain one sample name per line).
+For example ES_day0
+ES_day2
+ES_day4
+ES_day6
+ES_day10
+ES_day20
+Under Input folder you should have ES_day0.txt, ES_day0.bam, and ES_day0.bam.bai, and the same for other samples.
 ## Run PECA_net_dif:
 If you have two samples and want to compare the two samples at network level, please do it by following steps: